hyperledger-labs/learning-tokens/lms/moodle/README.md

 - **Real-time Data**: Always up-to-date information from your Moodle
 - **Simple Interface**: Easy to use web dashboard

-## 🤝 Support

-- Create an issue on GitHub for bugs
-- Check the troubleshooting section above
-- Run `npm test` to diagnose connection problems
-- Ensure your Moodle configuration is correct

-## 📄 License

-MIT License - feel free to use and modify for your needs.

----

 **Built for educators who want to gamify learning with real Moodle data! 🎓**